 Other nearby sites such the Fiddle Back Mound and other earthworks played a part in tracking the winter and summer solstice or spring and autumn equinoxes.
 These can all be viewed easily from the trail system.
 The Adena Indians were the original mound builders in the area, but more than a hundred years later, there is evidence that the Hopewell Indians left their mark on the mounds as well.

 Most of the hiking at Mounds State Park is easy to moderate.
 Trail 5 is the longest trail (2.5 miles) and basically runs around the perimeter of the park.
 It offers hiking with some moderate climbs.
 The path is wide and the footing is good.
 In fact, it's not uncommon for runners to use the path for training.
 Trail 5 also gives hikers access to all of the other trails in the park and thus, all of the mounds and earthworks.

 Trail 1 is easy (1 mile long) and takes visitors directly to the Great Mound, Fiddle Back Mound, and a couple of earthworks.
 The hardest part of this hike is merely reading the map to determine how to return to your original destination as the trail loops around on itself.
 Trail 2 is only a half mile long and although it is rated as rugged, it is merely a connecting trail that runs from trails 1 and 5 to the Visitor Center area.
 It's rugged due to the fact it consists primarily of a boardwalk and many steps down to the the other trails.

-The picture to the right was taken along trail 5 as it runs parallel to the White River.
+The picture above was taken along trail 5 as it runs parallel to the White River.
 There are several overlooks which provide a nice spot to relax and take in a view of the water below.

 Trail 3 is just under a mile long and meanders through the wooded center of the park.
 It gives visitors a great chance to enjoy the trees and the birds in the area. it can be picked up behind the nature center or at various points along Trail 5.